-Brian Shoup 194 Bowen Hall bds223@msstate.edu
+Leslie Baker 113 Bowen Hall ljb223@msstate.edu

 Students with at least a 3.5 GPA can opt to apply for the Accelerated MPPA program in their senior year.
 This program allows students to take up to nine (9) credit hours of approved classes for both undergraduate AND graduate credit that can be applied towards their MPPA degree.
 In essence, students graduate with both a BA and a MPPA degree, Students apply for the graduate program in their senior year and take three approved cross-listed courses in their last semester that contribute to the program.